mathspp/mathspp/pages/insider/archive/sat-solver/default.md

 What you can do, which is much better, is to write a function that accepts a graph (maybe the node names and a list of edges) and automatically builds the formula that represents the 3-colouring problem.

 Give this a go and send me your code when you're done!

+## What's the point..?

+Well, but what was the point of this whole thing?

+For one, you looked at a lot of useful Python features and constructs like dataclasses, structural pattern matching, recursion, and more.

+But this can also be the key to solving the P vs NP problem.

+Your SAT solver uses brute force...

+But if you, or _someone_, is able to write a SAT solver that uses an efficient algorithm...

+Then, that person would win one million dollars and solve one of the most well-known problems in mathematics and computer science!

+That's because SAT is NP-complete, remember?

+That means every NP problem can be written as a SAT problem.

+And if you have an efficient algorithm for SAT, you show that the SAT problem is actually a P problem...

+But if all NP problems can become a SAT problem, then all NP problems are actually P problems!

 ## Enjoyed reading? 🐍🚀